peering-manager/peering-manager/docs/templating/filters.md

 ## `ip`

 Returns the IP address without the prefix length for a BGP session or IP address fields.
 The returned value is a string.
+If a list is given, each item of the list will be processed and returned as a list as well.

 Examples: